Introduction

 Time to do some Zazzle research.

-But when I click to filter by shirts for girls, the number drops to 602.
+But when I click to filter by shirts for girls, as in children, the number drops to 602.
 So that shows that it’s not as popular as I thought.
+With a search number that low, it means it’s not a niche that Zazzle are gonna promote themselves, and people are probably not going to look on this website for shirts in that niche.

-What about “kid gamer t-shirt”?
-That gives me 26,394 results – that’s much better!
+What if we make the niche broader, not just for girls but any child?
+I did a search on Zazzle for “kid gamer t-shirt”?
+That gives me 26,394 results – which is much better!
 So it’s better for my title to refer to kids than girls.

 Seeing the difference in girl vs kid is prompting me to make some changes to my product listing.
 I will change from a ‘fine jersey t-shirt’ which has a girl model, to a ‘kids basic t-shirt’, which has a boy model.
 I will also change the recipient category from kids > girl to kids > any child.